 Plate 13: PRG2018_013, a view towards the western barrow, looking west-southwest.
-Borehole 6 is just visible to the left of the barrow, and Borehole 8 is to the right near the white van.
+Borehole 8 is to the right of the white van to the right.
 The Castell Meherin wind turbines stand in the background.

 Plate 14: PRG2018_014, a closer view of the western barrow, looking southwest.
 The barrow is best appreciated when in close proximity.
-Note the 2 metre high surveying rod against the hedgerow.
-The proposed well-head structure would be 3.13 metres high and would therefore be about 1 metre higher than the hedgerow.

 Plate 15: PRG2018_015, a view of the western barrow, looking southwest.
 The cabinet for Borehole 6 is to the left, the telephone exchange and mast can be seen behind the barrow, with the Castell Meherin wind turbines to the right.
-The proposed well-head structure would be centred on the present borehole.